NVIDIA/Deep-Learning-Accelerator-SW/FAQ/README.md

 ### Can multiple models run on a single DLA?
 Yes, you can run multiple models on a single DLA core in sequential order.

+### Can I expect the latency of my network to be deterministic on DLA?
+Yes, DLA inference is known to have a minimum variance from inference to inference, assuming your clocks are locked and for example not bottlenecked by DRAM bandwidth.

 ### What tools and utilities are available for profiling and debugging DLA workloads?
 The easiest way to measure DLA performance is using [trtexec](https://github.com/NVIDIA/TensorRT/tree/main/samples/trtexec).
 For example, you can run a ResNet-50 network on DLA using trtexec in INT8 mode with this command: